 - Coma.
 A person in a coma is unconscious, unaware of anything and unable to respond to any stimulus.
 This results from widespread damage to all parts of the brain.
 After a few days to a few weeks, a person may emerge from a coma or enter a vegetative state.

 Vegetative state.
 Widespread damage to the brain can result in a vegetative state.
-Although the person is unaware of his or her surroundings, he or she may open his or her eyes, make sounds, respond to reflexes, or move.
+Although the person is unaware of surroundings, he or she may open his or her eyes, make sounds, respond to reflexes, or move.

 It's possible that a vegetative state can become permanent, but often individuals progress to a minimally conscious state.

 - Minimally conscious state.
-A minimally conscious state is a condition of severely altered consciousness but with some evidence of self-awareness or awareness of one's environment.
-It is often a transitional state from a coma or vegetative condition to greater recovery.
+A minimally conscious state is a condition of severely altered consciousness but with some signs of self-awareness or awareness of one's environment.
+It is sometimes a transitional state from a coma or vegetative condition to greater recovery.

 - Brain death.
 When there is no measurable activity in the brain and the brainstem, this is called brain death.
 In a person who has been declared brain dead, removal of breathing devices will result in cessation of breathing and eventual heart failure.
 Brain death is considered irreversible.

-Injuries to the base of the skull can damage nerves that emerge directly from the brain (cranial nerves).
+Traumatic brain injuries at the base of the skull can cause nerve damage to the nerves that emerge directly from the brain (cranial nerves).
 Cranial nerve damage may result in:

 - Swallowing problems

 Many people who have had a significant brain injury will experience changes in their thinking (cognitive) skills.
+It may be more difficult to focus and take longer to process your thoughts.
 Traumatic brain injury can result in problems with many skills, including:

 - Attention or concentration